 Things to Do in Perast Montenegro: A Complete, Slow Guide to Visiting Perast

-Home 9 Europe 9 Montenegro 9 Things to Do in Perast Montenegro: A Complete, Slow Guide to Visiting Perast
+Home 9 Travel Guides 9 Europe 9 Things to Do in Perast Montenegro: A Complete, Slow Guide to Visiting Perast

 A towering Venetian spire surrounded by red-slanted rooves covering opulent baroque palaces and churches.
 There is a surprising amount of things to do in Perast Montenegro.
 Grab your camera, a beach towel and a healthy dose of curiosity.
 Time to explore one of the unexpected jewels in the Bay of Kotor!